Lorenzo Orsetti

 Lorenzo Orsetti (13 February 1986 – 18 March 2019), also known as Orso (Bear in Italian) and Tekoşer Piling, was an Italian anarcho-communist and antifascist from Florence who fought with the Syrian Democratic Forces in the Rojava conflict.

 History

 Orsetti was a chef and sommelier by trade and worked in different restaurants in Florence.
-He became interested in the Rojava conflict, the struggle of the Kurdish people against the Islamic State of Iraq and the Levant, and the Rojava Revolution.
+He became interested in the Rojava conflict, the struggle of the Kurdish people against the Islamic State, and the Rojava Revolution.
 He met Paolo Andolina, an Italian activist and anarchist who had fought against the Islamic State with YPG International.

 In September 2017 Orsetti travelled to Syria, where he joined the People's Protection Units (YPG).
 Once in Syria, he struck up friendships with several Italian antifascist volunteers who were fighting there alongside the Kurds.